 Join SPC for the Juneteenth Parade!

-Join us on Saturday, June 18, 2022, as St. Philip's College participates in the Juneteenth Parade starting at Sam Houston High School and ending at Commanche Park #2.
+Join us on Saturday, June 17, 2023, as St. Philip's College participates in the Juneteenth Parade that starts at Sam Houston High School and ends at Commanche Park #2.

 San Antonio's Juneteenth Parade